Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ```
 <img width="535" alt="6" src="https://github.com/Md-Khid/Data_Piping_and_Wrangling_for_Patient_Survey_Experience/assets/160820522/e64f326f-2269-4fa9-a4ca-1fb99b06f3d3">

-Additionally, it is  good practice to examine multicollinearity in a regression model.
-Multicollinearity arises when the independent variables within a regression model exhibit strong correlations with one another, potentially causing complications in model interpretation and influencing the dependability of the estimated coefficients.
+6. Additionally, it is  good practice to examine multicollinearity in a regression model.
+Multicollinearity arises when the independent variables within a regression model exhibit strong correlations with one another potentially causing complications in model interpretation and influencing the dependability of the estimated coefficients.
 The results indicate that there is a moderate level of multicollinearity and may not necessarily cause severe problems to the model.

 ```
 # In this line of code, the "car" package is loaded, offering a comprehensive array of functions and datasets tailored for statistical analyses, with a particular focus on regression and various other model types.